mnbarber/sei/Unit_3/PostFeedLab.md

 - The format of the function will essentially be the same as the Post except you are making a get request, also do you need a body of the request if its a get request?

-- After you confirm that you are loading posts when the component loads, by checking the devtools and viewing the `Feed` components state, then you'll want to pass those `posts` as props to the `PostDipslay.jsx` component
+- After you confirm that you are loading posts when the component loads, by checking the devtools and viewing the `Feed` components state, then you'll want to pass those `posts` as props to the `PostFeed.jsx` component

 **PostFeed.jsx**